 As part of our Sustainable Specialties Programme, CSH has pioneered the Sustainable Specialty Fellowship, seconding a clinician to work full time on sustainability for 1-2 years, before returning to clinical practice.

-CSH is working to secure funding for ongoing Fellowship programmes in kidney care, respiratory care, mental health and other specialties.
+CSH is working to secure funding for ongoing Fellowship programmes in kidney care, ophthalmology and other specialties.

 GP Sustainability Scholarships – Severn Deanery